-Andrew has an interest in understanding how clinical trials influence research practice, and has ongoing projects in this area.
+Andrew has an interest in understanding how clinical trials influence research practice, and how the medical literature influences medical practice.
 Andrew is interested in applying machine learning to clinical problems.

 Andrew is currently working on identifying pulmonary endpoints for clinical trials, with the goal of improving the pulmonary health of children.
 During childhood the lungs develop and grow, and the… read more